 After a little deliberation, we are proud to announce, the Hoffmans are moving to Girona!

-We’ve traveled a good amount in the region surrounding Girona, in Costa Brava.
+We’ve traveled a good amount in the region surrounding Girona, in the Costa Brava, Spain.
 And, as much as Bologna, and Limerick, Ireland, were also in the running, our recent time spent in Girona just made it feel like the right move.
 And, we are SO moving to Girona, that we rented an apartment with a one year lease, with an option for 3, and bought some furniture!
 Yes, I’m feeling a lot more settled than I’ve felt during the last 5 years, but that’s a story for a different post.

 There is no real concise list of why we are moving to Girona, or why we decided to leave Asia.
 In the end, there is a symbiotic relationship between the two.
 Just to give you an idea, here are some of our reasons why: 1) We decided to leave Asia; 2) we chose Girona; and, most important, 3) are firmly no longer nomadic.